squid-cache/squid-cache.github.io/SquidFaq/InnerWorkings.rst

 SquidConf:positive_dns_ttl is not always used.
 It is NOT used in the following cases:

  * Squid-2.3 and later versions with internal DNS lookups.
 Internal lookups are the default for Squid-2.3 and later.
- * If you applied the "DNS TTL" for BIND as described in CompilingSquid.
+ * If you applied the "DNS TTL" for BIND as described in ../CompilingSquid.
  * If you are using FreeBSD, then it already has the DNS TTL patch built in.

 Let's say you have the following settings: